naveendevaraj01/naveendevaraj01/README.md

 - 👋 Hi, I’m @naveendevaraj01
-- 👀 I’m interested in ...writing script python
+- 👀 I’m interested in ...writing script python, bash, sh
-- 🌱 I’m currently learning ... react js deployment apps
+- 🌱 I’m currently learning ...
+DeveOPS (Docker, Ansible, kubernetes, etc....)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...(naveendevaraj01@gmail.com)

 <!---
 naveendevaraj01/naveendevaraj01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.